Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Introduction

-\item \textit{Data leverage}: power derived from intelligent technologies' dependence on user-generated data.
-Data leverage becomes available if an external group influences an organization by threatening to engage in, or directly engaging in actions that harm an organization or help competitors.
+\item \textit{Data leverage}: The power derived from computing technologies' dependence on human-generated data.
+Data leverage is exerted when a group influences an organization by threatening to engage in or directly engaging in data-related actions that harm that organization's technologies or help its competitors' technologies.

-\item \textit{Data levers}: the specific types of actions individuals or groups engage in to exert data leverage.
-For instance, data strikes, one of the data levers we discuss below, operate by cutting off the flow of data to tech companies.
+\item \textit{Data levers}: The specific types of actions that individuals or groups engage in to exert data leverage.
+For instance, ``data strikes'' \cite{vincent_data_2019} are one of the data levers we discuss below and they operate by cutting off the flow of data to tech companies.

 \end{itemize}